i-MSCP/plugins/incubator/CronJobs/README.md

 interface in the sense that administrators can set the UNIX user to use for the cron job execution while the customers cannot.

-Each cron job is added in the crontab file ( see crontab(5) ) which belongs to the UNIX user under which the cron command must be run.
+Each cron job is added in the crontab file ( see crontab(5) ) that belongs to the UNIX user under which the cron command must be run.

 ## Requirements